CMPUT301F16T11/a2b/README.md

 		nprogress, completed, payment recived.
 		- App held state informatoion, whether or not it was to operate in offline or online mode.

+	Decorator pattern
+		- ShadedListAdapter makes use of a decorator pattern

 For more information, documentation and examples, please see the wiki!